CMSDAS/b2g-long-exercise/_episodes/03-signal_investigation.md

 ---
 title: "Investigating the signal topology"
-teaching: 10
+teaching: 15
-exercises: 0
+exercises: 45
 questions:
+- "What is the signal we are trying to select for?"
+- "What observables should be investigated for our final state?"
-- "What does the signal look like?"
+- "What do kinematics in the signal look like?"
-- "How does it change as a function of resonance mass?"
+- "How do observables change as a function of resonance mass?"
+- "Is there an observable that directly probes the signal?"
 objectives:
 - "Familiarisation with the ntuple format."
-- "Be able to use the analysis framework."
-- "Plot several kinematic variables at parton, particle, and reconstructed level."
+- "Plot several kinematic variables at parton, particle, and reconstructed level.
+(Bonus: Investigate relative resolution)"
 - "Reconstruct the invariant resonance mass."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "In an all-hadronic state, we veto leptons (electrons/muons) and study jet properties."
+- "Jets are clustered Particle Flow candidates interpreted as a 4-vector with momenta, energy, and mass."
+- "The resonance searched decays to all particles in final state, thus if we add all jets in vector-form we can reconstruct the resonance."
 ---
-FIXME

 {% include links.md %}